fakemanoan/fakemanoan.github.io/docs/faq.md

 [ <-- Back](../)
 # FAQ
 ## What Gapps should I use?
-Our devices need ARM64 Gapps, so make sure you download that type for whatever Android version you use.
+TLDR: ARM64 for the Android version downloaded

 If you want to stick to LineageOS suggestions, MindTheGapps won't work on our device.
 However, I have created something im dubbing "MindTheGapps Legacy", which will work.
 It is a simple mod, and you can download or create your own by following this link [here](../downloads/mindthegapps)